Charles F. Cummings New Jersey Information Center – Our Collections

 Newark News headlines, Jan 12, 1911

+We have daily newspapers for Newark beginning in 1832.
+The biggest Newark papers are the Daily Advertiser (1832-1907), the Newark Evening News (1883-1972), and the Star-Ledger (1939-present).
 We also have several non-daily papers published in Newark, including the New Jersey Afro-American (1941-1988), the New Jersey Jewish News (1946-present), and the Italian Tribune (1934-present).
 Papers not published in Newark include the Jersey Journal (1957-2011) and Bergen Record (1962-2010).
-We have digitized several smaller newspapers.

-The public is able to print and e-mail scans of microfilmed articles or pages at the library.
+Many of our newspapers are now digitized.
+For microfilm newspapers the public is able to print and e-mail scans of microfilmed articles or pages at the library.
 If you are unable to come in to the library submit your question here or obituary request here.
 A fee ($15 for up to three obits, or 10 pages of copies, and 30 minutes research) will apply for out-of-state residents.

 There is a limit of three (3) obituary, death notice, or article lookups per month per patron.
 For obit requests please include: date of death (if possible) and full name of deceased.
 If you have a project that requires more than 30 minutes research please see our Gateway Service fees.
 We also recommend using a professional researcher.